AndyDietrich/NovelFactory/README.md

 **Happy Writing!**

-*Generate your next bestseller with NovelFactory AI*
+*Generate your next bestseller with NovelFactory*